Logitech Harmony 688 Remote (H688) Review

 As for solving the other problems encountered during setup, I'd have a couple of suggestions to the Harmony folks: if multiple versions of the exact same model numbers are stored in the system database (which was the case, in my experience), then Harmony should allow users to vote on them and maybe even include a user feedback column (e.g., "tried this one, couldn't get direct inputs buttons to work, use 'Loewe Television 1' instead").
 This way people will avoid the frustration that I went through.
 Also, a larger LCD screen is needed - maybe even a customizable touch screen - and they simply must do something about the tiny, hard to read labels on those activity buttons.

 I would recommend this remote or other Harmony models to anyone who has a complicated home theater system and wants to make it easier for their family (or even themselves) to use the system.
 The Harmony may appeal to those who are intimidated by hard-core computer-programmed remotes like the Philips Pronto or those who simply do not care for touch screen remotes.
 But I'd offer a strong caveat that getting this remote to behave as you want it to may require a bit of patience and more time on the computer than you may expect.
-"A" for Effort, "B-" for execution.
+"A"

 - Colors: Metallic Silver, Gun-Metal Black